Gold Medal (album): Reception

 The Austin Chronicles Christopher Gray praised the members for being confident musicians, however, they had switched from "carefree party girls to jaded cynics practically overnight".
 Rock Hard reviewer Marcus Schleutermann wrote that what they had "undoubtedly gained in profile," they had "lost the obvious hit factor".
 Joffe said the album was "devoid of any of the grit the band once possessed", coming across as formulaic.
 Exclaim! writer Liz Worth said the album "gives off a clean, pop-studded sound, but falls a little flat" when compared to their previous works, and aside from a few highlights, "much of the album blurs together".
 The Guardians Dorian Lynskey wrote that whether the change is sound has "done them good, though, is debatable", spotlighting the "lyrical sourness [that has become] less bothersome than their AC/DC posturing".

 Spend the Night was successful at MTV and radio, and co-manager Molly Neuman hoped Gold Medal would do as well.
 It sold over 13,000 copies in its first week of release, reaching number 76 on the Billboard 200.
 By June 2007, the album has sold 87,000 copies in the US; 79,000 of these were sold in its first year, under-selling Spend the Nights first year sales of 360,000.
-Neuman theorised that the latter had a "real pop visibility and a pop fan base.
+Neuman theorized that the latter had a "real pop visibility and a pop fan base.
 But that's a transient fan base—they love it and then leave it.
 They're not going to be lifelong fans".
 She also attributed the drop to the failure of the DualDisc format, which she felt may have dismayed fans.